-Weather and Surface Visibility: Weather conditions consisted of cool $(45 - 50 \, ^{\circ}\text{F})$ partially cloudy days.
-Mineral soil visibility in the project location was generally poor due to dense forest duff.
+Weather and Surface Visibility: Weather conditions consisted of cool (45 - 50 °F) partially cloudy days.
+Mineral soil visibility in the project location was generally poor due to dense forest

+CRC Technical Memorandum #1910A-2 Cultural Resources Technical Report, 47o North Project Master Site Plan Final SEIS, Cle Elum, Kittitas County, WA Page 21 duff.
 Gravelly soils were observed in several areas, primarily on trails and dirt roads throughout the project.

 Field Methodology: Fieldwork consisted of pedestrian surface survey and subsurface testing via hand excavated shovel test probes.
 This project is currently in design phase and archaeological survey was focused on locations of anticipated ground disturbance.
+This survey did not include the boundary delineation or evaluative testing of previously known archaeological sites.
 The area designated as potential future commercial space was not investigated during this field investigation.
+This location will need to be investigated in the future if development is sought.
 Surface survey was conducted in meandering transects targeting locations with mineral soil visibility.
 Shovel probes were excavated in areas with proposed ground disturbances and areas that would likely contain deeper Holocene loess based on observations gathered during archaeological monitoring.
 Probes were manually excavated with a shovel and measured 40 centimeters (cm) in diameter.
 Target depth for the probes was 20 cm into intact glacial deposits or to the extent of the shovel (approximately 1 m).
-All sediments were passed through 1⁄4-inch hardware mesh to screen for artifacts.
+All sediments were passed through /4-inch hardware mesh to screen for artifacts.
 Probe locations were recorded using a handheld GPS unit.

-Fieldwork conducted by: Nicole Clennon and Lizzie Fellars.
+Fieldwork conducted by:

+Nicole Clennon and Lizzie Fellars.
 Notes are on file with CRC.

-3.5.0 Results and Recommendations
+3.5 Results and Recommendations